ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 * **task_id**  : the identifier of the task
 * **inputs**  : data object that contain input data source.
     It can be None if you upload other kinds of data
+* **metadata**  : data object that contain metadata data source.
+    It can be None if you upload other kinds of data
 * **target**  : data object that contains target data.
     It can be None if you upload other kinds of data